-Brock volunteers gathered at a Thorold elementary school on Wednesday, Dec.
-6 to create some holiday magic for children in the local community.
+Brock volunteers gathered at a Thorold elementary school on Dec.
+2 to create a little holiday magic for children in the local community.

-The volunteers were joined by special guests including the Brock Badgers men’s basketball team, the Thorold Fire Department and a certain special visitor from the North Pole.
+The volunteers were joined by special guests like the Brock Badgers men’s basketball team, the Fire Department, and one very special visitor from the North Pole.

-“We are excited to have so many special guests attend our Holiday Extravaganza event and interact with the students this year.
-We know that this event would not be possible without the excitement and energy our amazing partners bring to the students,” said Courtney Kelly, a third-year Concurrent Education J/I – English student and CESA’s event co-ordinator.
+“We are so excited to have so many special guests attend our Holiday Extravaganza event and interact with the students this year.
+We are so thankful to have such amazing partners and know that this event would not be possible without the excitement and energy they bring to the students,” said Courtney Kelly, a third-year Concurrent Education J/I – English student and CESA’s Event Coordinator.

-From wrapping and sorting gifts to organizing games and packing gift bags, the CESA team was dedicated to organizing a memorable day for everyone involved.
+From wrapping and sorting gifts to organizing games and packing gift bags, the CESA team were dedicated to organizing a memorable day for everyone involved.

-Because some students at Prince of Wales School need extra support, particularly during the holiday season, CESA works with community partners and businesses to pack a gift bag for each child with items such as socks, mittens, toothbrushes, headphones to use when working on the school’s computers, and healthy snacks.
+Students at Prince of Wales S School can need some extra support, particularly during the holiday season.
+CESA works with community partners and businesses to pack each child gift bags with items like socks, mittens, toothbrushes, headphones to use when working on the school’s computers, and healthy snacks.

-“Getting to see Holiday Extravaganza come together after months of planning makes me extremely proud as an executive,” said Nathalie Jackson, CESA’s Vice-President, External Affairs and a third-year Concurrent Education I/S – Geography and History student.
+“Getting to see Holiday Extravaganza come together after months of planning makes me extremely proud as an executive,” said Nathalie Jackson, CESA’s Vice President External Affairs and a third-year Concurrent Education I/S – Geography & History student.